veeral-patel/how-to-secure-anything/README.md

 - Secure the weakest link
 - Defense in depth
 - Fail securely
-- Secure by default - more on this [here](https://dwheeler.com/secure-programs/Secure-Programs-HOWTO/safe-configure.html)
+- Secure by default - discussed earlier in the repo
-- Secure by design
 - Least privilege - discussed earlier in the repo
 - Separation of privilege - discussed earlier in the repo
 - Economy of mechanism - controls should be as simple as possible